sait-wbdv/assessments/cpnt260/assignment-1/README.md

 # CPNT 260 Assignment 1: Home Page with horizontal nav
 This assignment will serve as starting project for future assignments.
-You have the freedom to pick the website topic to encourage creativity (and hopefully give you ammunition for the Final Presetnations).
+You have the freedom to pick the website topic to encourage creativity (and hopefully give you ammunition for the Final Presentations).

+This will assume a single page site but you can optionally build a multi-page site.

 ## Client User Stories
 1. You're an intern at a design agency and you're the only one in the office that can code.
 A new client asks for a first draft of a one-page website.